baudneo/zomi-server/docs/config_file.md

 The `cuda_fp_16` key is used to enable or disable FP16 inference on Nvidia GPUs for this model.

 ### `output_type`
+>[!WARNING]
+> **This is a WIP feature and is not implemented yet.**

 - `output_type: <string>`
 - `yolov3` or `yolov4` or `yolov7` or `yolov8` or `yolonas` or `yolov10`
 - Default: None

+The `output_type` key is used to set the output type for the model.
+This is used to tell the server how to process the output from the model into confidence, bounding box, and class id.

 ### Example
 ```yaml